Code-Institute-Submissions/janeyrinn-jp_trading_AprResub/README.md

         - All inputs will be mandatory and display an error message if a field is missing on submission.
         - The border wil be yellow and of a 1-2px weight when hovered over.
         - The submission button will have a Send it! value.
-        - The button will be yellow with black text on hover.
+        - The button will be yellow on hover.

 10. The Search Bar will be: